 Is chicken noodle soup healthy?

 Yes, homemade chicken noodle soup is healthy, and much healthier than store-bought soups which are usually loaded with sodium and other artificial flavors and preservatives.
-This homemade soup contains fresh vegetables, homemade egg noodles (that are insanely easy to make), and a simple homemade chicken broth.
+Chicken broth or stock (especially when homemade) are loaded with vitamins and minerals, and soothing for the body.
 Even if you use store bought chicken broth and noodles, it’s still healthier in every way!